Things to Consider When Buying a Tent Stove for Your Wall Tent

 Owing to their small size, they are only capable of heating a small space that will only hold the heat for a couple of hours.
 Also, most backpackers don’t pack wall tents with them, and while they could heat the space in a smaller tent, a stove jack would still be necessary.

-Must-Have Features of a Wood Burning Stove
+Must-Have Features of a Tent Wood Stove

 - Spark arrestor